shirish93/shirish93.github.io/_posts/2024-02-16-kubernetes-time-slice.md

 image: "assets/images/gpu.jpg"
 ---

 This essay narrates an unexpected adventure in implementing GPU time slicing on our EKS kubernetes cluster.
-What began as a seemingly straightforward task – installing the gpu-operator – turned into a long-lasting exploration that uncovered challenges, helped us refine our processes, and ultimately led to substantial benefits om our infrastructure.
+What began as a seemingly straightforward task – installing the gpu-operator – turned into a long-lasting exploration that uncovered challenges, helped us refine our processes, and ultimately led to substantial benefits for our infrastructure.

 **The Initial Hurdle: A Charting Error**